Nicholas Jubber

-Nicholas Jubber is a British travel writer.
+Nicholas Jubber (born 1977) is a British travel writer.
 He was educated at Downside School and Oxford University.
 After obtaining a degree in English, he taught in Jerusalem.
 He has travelled throughout South America, Europe, the Middle East and East Africa.
 He has worked as a journalist and is also a produced playwright; one of his plays was staged at the Edinburgh Festival.